yikesssss/mind-pattern/README.md

 # mind-pattern
-This project address the innacessiblilty of councelling services by challenging the users thought and prompting them to reframe their thougth
+This project address the innacessiblilty of councelling services by challenging the users thought and prompting them to reframe their thougths.
+Built for ElleHacks 2024.